 2012 Audi Q5 Performance

-If you can’t pay nearly $43,000 for that engine option, reviews say you shouldn’t fret.
-They love the base 2.0-liter turbo engine, and say it’s nearly as powerful as the 3.0-liter inline six-cylinder engine that comes with the base BMW X3.
+Reviewers like the base 2.0-liter turbo engine, and say it’s nearly as powerful as the 3.0-liter inline six-cylinder engine that comes with the base BMW X3.
 The Q5 also has a reviewer-praised standard all-wheel drive system and a base engine with the highest fuel economy ratings in the class.

 - "Being in Los Angeles, I am the only one on the AutoWeek staff who is not currently wading through waist-deep snow, cursing the weather.
 So why is it that I am driving this perfectly capable all-wheel-drive Audi SUV?
 Because it's fun to drive on dry pavement, too." -- AutoWeek

 - "In reviews, we've found that the Audi Q5 strikes a remarkably satisfying balance between performance and comfort." -- Edmunds

 - "Slipping behind the wheel of the Q5 2.0T is a pure joy.
 The suspension is stiff and sporty without ever being overly harsh.
 The eight-speed Tiptronic transmission is lightning fast and very smooth.
 Acceleration is more than adequate, both from a standing start and at highway speed.
 There's a bit of turbo lag when you punch the gas, but not enough to be truly annoying." -- Businessweek